-Once implemented, workload could potentially increase for the Indiana Department of Environmental Management (IDEM) as the bill requires IDEM to either concur or dissent in writing regarding a depth requirement waiver, and to post certain information on their website for any waiver issued.
+Once implemented, workload could potentially increase for the Indiana Department of Environmental Management (IDEM) as the bill requires the DNR to consult with IDEM prior to issuing any permit.
+It also requires IDEM to either concur or dissent in writing regarding a depth requirement waiver, and to post certain information on their website for any waiver issued.